 Dr. Heidi Bostic

 Dr. Heidi Bostic is dean of the Helen Way Klingler College of Arts and Sciences and the College of Education.
 She is committed to fostering interdisciplinary innovation; promoting the success of faculty, staff and students; and advocating for diversity and inclusion.

-As Visiting Associate Provost at Furman University, Bostic led interdisciplinary initiatives involving research, curriculum and community engagement.
+Bostic’s prior experience reflects a broad portfolio of leadership roles in higher education.
+As visiting associate provost at Furman University, she led interdisciplinary initiatives involving research, curriculum and community engagement.
 Bostic previously served as dean of the College of Liberal Arts at the University of New Hampshire, where she launched the Grand Challenges Initiative and was co-principal investigator on a multiyear grant from the Mellon Foundation to enable more community college students to transfer and complete a four-year degree.

 At Baylor University, Bostic was the inaugural director of interdisciplinary programs for the College of Arts and Sciences and launched the STEM and Humanities Initiative.
 She also chaired the Department of Modern Languages and Cultures.
 Prior to her time at Baylor, Bostic was a faculty member at Michigan Tech, where she also served as interim chair of the humanities department.

 A Fulbright Scholar to Chile, Bostic received the National Teaching Competition Award and the Theodore E.D.
 Braun Research Travel Award from the American Society for Eighteenth-Century Studies, won the Distinguished Teaching Award at Michigan Tech and was named Higher Education Administrator of the Year by the Texas Foreign Language Association.